EmotionalLove/NmsAdapter/README.md

 # NmsAdapter
 A library for making NMS calls cross-compatible, the easy way.

+## Background
+Minecraft's native code is tucked behind the bukkit API inside of the `net.minecraft.server` package.
+Although the Bukkit API allows for reliable manipulation of these classes, sometimes a developer needs to go beyond what the Bukkit API allows for.
+Unfortunately using NMS code tends to only work on the Minecraft version you compile it against, due to the ever-changing unobfuscated names and the package name that changes on every major release of Minecraft.
+This library aims to solve all of that, using the magic of Reflection and the `VersionMatcher` class contained in this library.

 # Adding to your project
 Use maven or gradle